arafatm/arafatm.github.io/quotes.md

 > Pick up a book on a topic you know next to nothing about.
 Put yourself in rooms where you're the least knowledgeable person.
 Change your mind.
 Change your surroundings -- Ego Is The Enemy

-> Paul Graham says to have "frighteningly ambitious" ideas but, "The way to do really big things seems to be to start with deceptively small things." -- Ego Is The Enemy
+> Paul Graham says to have "frighteningly ambitious" ideas but, "The way to do really big things seems to be to start with deceptively small things. -- Ego Is The Enemy

 > **Ego needs honors in order to be validated**.
 Confidence on the other hand, is able to wait and focus on the task at hand regardless of external recognition -- Ego Is The Enemy

-> "You're becoming who you are going to be and so you might as well not be an -- Ego Is The Enemy
+> You're becoming who you are going to be and so you might as well not be an -- Ego Is The Enemy

 > What matters to an active man is to do the right thing; whether the right thing comes to pass should not bother him -- GOETHE - Ego Is The Enemy